 GSTR-2B is an auto-drafted Input Tax Credit ( ITC ) statement, recently introduced by GSTN to simplify Input Tax Credit Claim for taxpayers.
 It is a fixed statement and will be generated on 14th of every month for every recipient on the basis of the information furnished by their suppliers in their respective GSTR-1, GSTR 5 and GSTR 6.

 The 39th GST Council meeting was historical for taxpayers in a sense where simplification of return filing was discussed at length.
 The council had recommended significant enhancements which could ease the GST compliance for taxpayers.
 There have been many updates in the current GST system and some to be expected in the near future.
 One such enhancement that the Council recommended was the introduction of an auto-drafted input tax credit (ITC) statement which would aid in assisting/determining the input tax credit that is available for every taxpayer.
 As stated, it is not a return to be filed but an auto-generated statement.

 The statement will clearly show input tax credit available and not available for every document filed by any supplier for a recipient.
-For example, for the month of July 2020, the statement will be generated on 12th August 2020.
-This means the data will be considered until the 11th of the next month always.
+For example, for the month of July 2020, the statement will be generated on 14th August 2020.

 Scope and Purpose of GSTR-2B